jpmintz01/oTree/README.md

 - Comment code (before publishing)

 Fixed in this version:
 - separated number of rounds for P-W and RPS
 - informed consent now a) lets you play or b) sends you to end
 - updatd demo readme on demo page
+- created RPS-(A or H) from RPS
+-- randomized adversary & advisor player id in RPS
+- fix CSS for moving progress bar

 Fixed in recent versions:
 - Removed flying F-16 (or fix animation)